uxrocket/uxrocket.select/README.md

 Data Attribute		 | &nbsp;
 -------------------- | -----
 wrapper              | Wrapper class for your theme.
-Wrapper is the parent element which wraps both original select and uxrSelect's selection item. current              | Selection class for your theme.
+Wrapper is the parent element which wraps both original select and uxrSelect's selection item. opened               | Open indicator class for your theme.
+Added to wrapper.
+Plugin also adds `uxr-select-opened` for internal usage. current              | Selection class for your theme.
 It is the element where the selected option is showed. arrow                | Arrow class for your theme.
 It is the part where select triangle shown. list                 | Unordered option list class for your theme.